Guillamon/master-data-science/Report.md

 &nbsp;

-I had enough information to attempt my first approach to forecasting: a **Multiple Linear Regression**.
+I now had enough information to attempt my first approach to forecasting: a **Multiple Linear Regression**.
 This had the advantage of being simple, interpretable, and fast to compute.
 Also I had **information of promotions** with one month in advance, which would also make it feasible.

 I tried many predictors, and spent some time engineering new features reiteratively.
 These are the predictors that worked best: